 Fasting triggers numerous hormonal adaptations that do NOT happen with simple caloric reduction.
 Insulin drops precipitously, helping prevent insulin resistance.
 Noradrenalin rises, keeping metabolism high.
 Growth hormone rises, maintaining lean mass.

 Why does this happen?
 Imagine we are cavemen.
 It’s winter and food is scarce.
-If our bodies go into ‘starvation mode’, then we would become lethargic, with no energy to go out and find food.
+If our bodies went into ‘starvation mode’, then we would become lethargic, with no energy to go out and find food.
 Each day the situation gets worse and eventually we die.
 Nice.
-The human species would have become extinct long ago if our bodies slow down each time we didn’t eat for a few hours.
+The human species would have become extinct long ago if our bodies would slow down each time we didn’t eat for a few hours.

 No, instead, during fasting, the body opens up its ample supply of stored food — body fat!
 Yeah!
 Basal metabolism stays high, and instead we change fuel sources from food, to stored food (or body fat).
 Now we have enough energy to go out and hunt some woolly mammoth.

 During fasting, we first burn glycogen stored in the liver.
 When that is finished, we use body fat.
 Oh, hey, good news — there’s plenty of fat stored here.
 Burn, baby burn.
 Since there is plenty of fuel, there is no reason for basal metabolism to drop.
 And that’s the difference between long-term weight loss, and a lifetime of despair.
 That’s the knife edge between success and failure.

 Fasting is effective where simple caloric reduction is not.
 What is the difference?
 Obesity is a hormonal, not a caloric, imbalance.
 Fasting provides beneficial hormonal changes that happen during fasting and are entirely prevented by the constant intake of food.
 It is the intermittency of the fasting that makes it so much more effective.